Drafting Workshop in Discrete Mathematics and Probability 2025

 The application due date is December 5th.
 The workshop is invitation based.
 We can cover the accommodation of successful applicants and there is limited funding for travel expenses.
 If you need travel funding, let us know in your application.

 A CV containing a publication list should be sent as a part of the application.
 Please name at least one but at most three potential heads/project leaders from the list below on your application.
 Recommendation letters are not required, but can be submitted as well.
-We may contact your PhD advisor asking for more information, so please add their email contacts to the application.
+Formal letters should be directly sent from the recommenders to the

 Groups and Graph Convergence Research Group